 Building Muscle Mass

 Simply consuming a healthy diet with protein and carbs won't build muscle mass.
 Participating in muscle-strengthening activities is necessary for your muscles to use energy and to synthesize new muscle growth.
-Resistance training, weightlifting or a combination of weights and cardiovascular activities improves your body's ability to gain muscle mass.
-Additionally, it is important to round out your nutrition intake with healthy fats, including walnuts and fatty fish, to supply additional energy to your muscles during workouts.
+Resistance training, weightlifting, or a combination of weights and cardiovascular exercises improve your body's ability to gain muscle mass, according to a study in the April 2016 issue of International Journal of Exercise Science.

 - United State Anti-Doping Agency: Optimal Dietary Intake Guide